MacHertZ233/MU3-ViciousOptimizers/README.md

 + **Plugin Method**: Put `<ModName>_plugin.dll` into `BepInEx\plugins` folder.
 + **MonoMod Method**: Put `Assembly-CSharp.<ModName>.mm.dll` into `BepInEx\monomod` folder.

-For *ExtendOffset*, there is also a final solution, which is to replace `package\mu3_Data\Managed\Assembly-CSharp.dll` with `Assembly-CSharp-offset10.dll`.
+For *ExtendOffset*, there is also a final solution, which is to replace `<MU3_game_path>\package\mu3_Data\Managed\Assembly-CSharp.dll` with `Assembly-CSharp-offset10.dll`.
 BEWARE: Use this method if and only if neither of the above methods is feasible.

+## Settings Modification
+Put `mu3-VO.ini` into `<MU3_game_path>\package` folder, and modify the value (0 or 1) of each setting in the ini file as needed before launching the game.

+Currently only *CleanBattlefield* supports settings changes in this way.
+More instructions are still in progress.

 ## Supported Game Versions